Introduction:

 At-Home Exercises for Language Recovery

-Reading Aloud: Start with short words and gradually move to sentences.
+Reading Aloud: Begin with short words, then move to longer sentences.

-Word Repetition: Practice saying everyday objects around the house.
+Word Repetition: Name objects around the room to build vocabulary.

-Flashcards: Use picture or word cards to stimulate recall.
+Flashcards: Use picture or word cards for naming and recall.

-Journaling: Write simple notes or keep a diary to strengthen writing skills.
+Journaling: Write simple phrases or keep a daily log.

-Conversation Practice: Speak with family members in a relaxed setting.
+Conversation Practice: Talk with family members in calm, supportive settings.

-Apps: Programs like Constant Therapy or Lingraphica provide guided practice.
+Apps: Tools like Constant Therapy or Lingraphica offer guided exercises.

 Supporting a Loved One in Language Therapy